 - Newly arrived students - be aware that you may need to devote AT LEAST ONE TO TWO WEEKS to finding suitable accommodation.

 - Always visit the property and take a friend with you

 - If you decide you want to move in, create an agreement with the Landlord/agent (see link below)

 - It is best to pay money IN PERSON and get a receipt OR

 - Make sure any account you pay into belongs to a registered real estate agent and is based in Perth

 To assist you with your arrival in Perth, ECC provides a free airport reception service (for new students) studying English followed by a ECC Pathway program or students directly entering an ECC Pathway program.
-This offer is not extended to students who are on an ECU English plus bachelor/masters program.
-ECC utilises two companies to arrange airport reception for students.
-This service is available through Perth Student Accommodation (PSA) or WA Homestay Network.
-If you would like to be met at the airport and taken to your accommodation, please complete the application form available on the website of the company you wish to use below as soon you have your flight details.
-(Or 4-6 weeks prior to departure).
+This offer is not available to students who are on an ECU English plus bachelor/masters program.

 As soon as you have your flight details, please book the free airport pick up via below providers: